AnastasijaKravtsova/russian-gec/README.md

 # russian-gec
-This repo contains code and other staff related to my master thesis 'Automatical Grammatical Error Correction: The Case of Russian'
+This repo contains code and other stuff related to my master thesis 'Automatical Grammatical Error Correction: The Case of Russian' (HSE, 2020).